Internxt Drive

 No matches for those filters.

 Mainstream cloud storage holds the keys to your files, which means the provider, and anyone who can compel it, can read what you store.
 Zero-knowledge services encrypt everything on your device first, so the company only ever sees scrambled data.
-These are the most secure cloud storage providers, the ones that cannot read your files.
+These are the most secure cloud storage providers, the ones that cannot read your files even when they want to or are forced to.

-End-to-end (zero-knowledge) encryption, ideally with open-source clients you can inspect, a clear jurisdiction, file versioning so mistakes and ransomware stay recoverable, and a reliable sync client for every device you use.
-Keep the trade-off in mind: if the provider cannot read your files, it also cannot recover them if you lose your key, so store that key safely.
+Start with the encryption model, because everything else is secondary if the provider can read your files.
+Confirm it is genuinely zero-knowledge, ideally with open-source clients you can verify.
+Then check for file versioning, so a mistake or a ransomware hit stays recoverable, and a reliable sync client for every device you actually use.
+Keep the central trade-off in mind: if the provider cannot read your files, it also cannot recover them when you lose your key, so storing that key safely becomes your job.
+For files you cannot move yet, a local encryption layer (see below) brings the same protection to storage you already pay for.